VISION WHITEFISH 2045

 Hi, I am working on the WF Shelter / AARP competition and as part of the competition we have a lot we are pretending to develop across the street from Super 1 and McDonalds.
 It is at the NE corner of 93 and Greenwood road at - 6545 Highway 93 South.
 The competitors are also being asked to include an understanding for Vision Whitefish 2045 - So I have some questions for you.
 Starting with this, it looks like this lot is in the Downtown Historic Neighborhoods Quadrant.
 So when I reference the latest visioning PDF I see that people in the area of this lot value in order of descending importance 1.
 Historic Neighborhoods, 2.
 Downtown and then 3.
 Walkable/Trails.
 So am I right to think people here - across Greenwood from Super 1 - would like new neighborhoods in this area that feel historic and have a downtown feel like downtown Whitefish and surrounding neighborhoods?
 Or is Super 1 and its neighbors really not in the Downtown Historic Neighborhoods Quadrant?
 By this I mean are there really two quadrants in one.
 The Downtown Historic Neighborhoods Quadrant is north of the split where 93 changes to Spokane (I'm assuming this is effectively at the river although the lanes get cut down a little south of it), and the other quadrant is part of the 4 lane long tail of 93 south from the river to highway 40?
 In short - does the 2045 project see this area integrated in design with the area currently north of the river so the transition at Spokane street should feel seamless?
 I'm sorry to dig into the details here, but this is important for the design I am doing for that lot and the surrounding area.
 Thanks, -Mark

-Mark Waldo asked about 1 month ago
+Mark Waldo asked 3 months ago

 Thanks for the great question, Mark.